csswizardry/csswizardry.github.com/_posts/2019-03-04-cache-control-for-civilians.md

 ### Static JS (or CSS) App Bundle

-Let’s say our `app.[fingerprint].js` updates pretty frequently—potentially with every release we do—but we’ve also put in the work to fingerprint the file every time it changes (good work!) then we can do something like this:
+Let’s say our `app.[fingerprint].js` updates pretty frequently — potentially with every release we do — but we’ve also put in the work to fingerprint the file every time it changes (good work!) then we can do something like this:

 ```